FarisMarouane/next-js-blog/data/about_me.en.md

 # Marouane Faris - React JS Expert

-Hello There, my name is Marouane and I am a Fullstack JS developer specializing in **Next JS** and **React JS** with over 7 years of experience in web developement.
+Hello there, my name is Marouane and I am a Fullstack JS developer specializing in **Next JS**, **React JS** and **Node JS** with 8 years of experience in web developement.

-Above everything else, I like tackling challenging technical problems using my coding abilites.
+Above everything else, I like tackling challenging technical problems using my coding abilities.

-I also like working with inspiring colleagues that help me grow as a software engineer.
+I also like working with inspiring colleagues who help me grow as a software engineer.

 ---